Remote work is a particularly hot issue at the moment. It was already a rising trend, increasing by 400% in the past decade.

 These apps are all free (or have free options) and give your teams relatively simple workouts to do at home or at the park - with or without equipment.
 Bear in the mind that simple doesn’t mean easy!

 It’s too easy to slip into a sedentary, unhealthy routine when you have no commute and less structure in your day.
 And while hardcore fitness isn’t for everyone, there’s a good chance your teams will feel better and be more productive after a little sweat.
+Consider using a wellness platform if you want to promote physical wellbeing across your entire organization.

 How to work from home